 The additional electronic circuitry required to control the constituent colors of RGB LED backlighting is expensive, and the LEDs take up more space because three devices are needed to produce the white light instead of one.

-and other manufacturers have addressed the space problem by combining three color LEDs into a single package.
+OSRAM and other manufacturers have addressed the space problem by combining three color LEDs into a single package.
 The company supplies its Multi CHIPLED devices for backlighting applications.
 Figure 2 shows the LED, and Figure 3 shows an LCD TV using Multi CHIPLEDs for backlighting.
-Design help

 Despite the increased cost of TVs with LED backlighting, the sector is proving to be lucrative.
 According to U.K.-based analyst group IMS Research, LED sales boomed in 2010 on the back of their popularity for LCD TV backlighting.